FreeTAKTeam/FreeTAKServer-User-Docs/docs/Installation/InfrastructurePlanning.md

 The following deployment diagrams augmented with network information are the configurations supported by the core team and are where you should start.
-Note that in these diagrams,
-the data-link layer hardware,
-such as switches and wireless-access-points, are intentionally omitted.
+Notice that in these diagrams, the data-link layer hardware, such as switches and wireless-access-points, are intentionally omitted.